anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 ## 3. Varibles you will need for this module

 Run the below in Cloud Shell scoped to your project.
-The values in these variables are needed to create the interactive Spark session.
+The values in these variables are needed to create the interactive Spark session - you will need to paste these into the User Interface.

 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`